Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 Just as she’s done so many times, on so many stages, with so much at stake.

 “I'm just Serena.
-After I lost the second set, I thought, ‘Oh, my goodness, I better give my best effort because this could be it,’” Williams said, surely echoing the thoughts of every one of the people paying any attention.
+After I lost the second set, I thought, ‘Oh, my goodness, I better give my best effort because this could be it,’” Williams said, surely echoing the thoughts of everyone paying any attention.

-Whatever rust accumulated when Williams missed about a year of action before returning to the tour in late June at Wimbledon appears to have vanished.
-She lost in the first round at the All England Club to a player ranked outside the top 100 and was 1-3 in 2022 entering the U.S. Open.
+Whatever rust accumulated when Williams missed about a year of action before returning to the tour in late June appears to have vanished.
+She was 1-3 in 2022 entering the U.S. Open.

 “Now it’s kind of coming together,” Williams said.
 “I mean, it had to come together today.”